Daybreak:Volume 1 Chapter 6

 "Don't worry about it.
 My name is Kaede, what's yours?"

 "M-marina," she bowed.
-"I'm one of the two maids responsible for the third-year students, Miss Kaede."
+"I'm one of the maids responsible for the male dorms, Miss Kaede."

 "Just Kaede is fine.
 It's not like I'm one of those noblemen."